lmmeqa/chorely-backend/ApiDoc.md

 **Voting Rules:**
 - Only family members who did NOT claim the chore can vote
 - 50% of eligible voters must approve for the dispute to be approved
+- 50% of eligible voters must reject for the dispute to be rejected
-- If votes are tied, approve wins
+- If not enough votes for either side, the dispute remains pending
-- After 24 hours, if not enough approve votes, the dispute is automatically rejected
+- After 24 hours, the dispute is automatically rejected regardless of vote count
 - When approved, the dispute removes points from the chore assignee and reverts the chore to "claimed" status

 | Verb     | Endpoint                    | Description                    | Body / Query                    | Success ⇢                    |